rushhan/bsde_torch/README.md

 ## Note and Thanks:
 This Repo is heavily based on the work done by [[frankhan91]](https://github.com/frankhan91).
 THe original work is in Tensorflow and can be found [[here]](https://github.com/frankhan91/DeepBSDE).
 The current model reuses the same network for all the subswquent time step insteaad of creating new for each time step.
-This reduced the parameters to train.
+This greatly reduced the parameters to train (about 1/20 the of the tf counterpart).